Last updated on .

 Shadow Puppets

-Shadow puppets were a form of entertainment.
-The most famous characters were Karagöz and Hacivat, who originated in Bursa and are possibly based on actual people.
-The first documented performance was for Sultan Selim I in Egypt in 1517, but they may actually have been performed as early as the reign of Bayezid I in the late 14th century.
+Shadow puppetry was a popular form of entertainment in the Ottoman period.
+Its most famous characters, Karagöz and Hacivat, originated in Bursa and may have been inspired by real individuals.
+The earliest documented performance was for Sultan Selim I in Egypt in 1517, though performances may date back to the reign of Bayezid I in the late 14th century.

 Shadow puppets in the ethnographic collection at the Museum of Turkish and Islamic Arts in Istanbul, Turkey